MudSpotter & Sediment Studies

 We have trained a good number of people to carry out MudSpotter surveys in Chesham, to which we owe all of you our thanks for piloting and collecting data for this important survey.

-We do, however, owe a huge thanks to Ian and Holly who have consistently braved wet and windy conditions to help us collect frequent MudSpotter data in the town centre, as well as further downstream on the River Chess.
+We do, however, owe a huge thanks to Ian, Holly, Gary and Andrew who have consistently braved wet and windy conditions to help us collect frequent MudSpotter data in the town centre, as well as further downstream on the River Chess.